 Name Description Host The server on which the running MySQL instance was discovered.
 Connecting Whether a connection is being attempted with the instance.
 Port/Socket Port or socket on which the MySQL instance is listening.
 Process ID The process ID of the running instance.
 Process User: Group ID of the user and group.
 Process Arguments The arguments with which the instance was started.

-16.2 MySQL Instance Details
+16.2 Monitored Instance Details

-The MySQL Instance Details section lists all the instances currently monitored by this installation and enables you to delete and edit instance configuration.
+The monitored instance section (untitled) lists all the instances currently monitored by this installation and enables you to delete and edit instance configuration.

 Editing Instances